jykob/TSBot/docs/source/plugins.md

 ---

-First off we import all the modules we need: [asyncio](asyncio) and few modules from tsbot.
+First off we import all the modules we need: [asyncio](asyncio) and few functions from tsbot.

 ```{literalinclude} ../../examples/plugin_example.py
 :linenos: